Sonarr/Sonarr/README.md

 #### IMPROVE_QUEUE_RESPONSIVENESS

-Improves UI responsiveness for the current state of the activity queue, ensuring the activity queue reflects what's happening in real time, even when many search tasks are queued.
+Ensures that the `RefreshMonitoredDownloadsCommand` and `ProcessMonitoredDownloads` commands always execute immediately by reserving 3 additional slots for these commands.
+This improves UI responsiveness for the current state of the activity queue, ensuring the activity queue reflects what's happening in real time, even when many search tasks are queued.

 ## Contributing